NationalSecurityAgency/ghidra/DevGuide.md

 ## Troubleshooting and Help

 ### Eclipse Issues

 After pulling or syncing with the latest Ghidra source repository, you might run into the following issues in Eclipse:

-* __Problem:__ _There are Eclipse compilation errors that I don't know how to deal with...I give up!_
+- **Problem:** _There are Eclipse compilation errors that I don't know how to deal with...I give up!_

-  * __Solution:__
+  - **Solution:**

-    * From Eclipse, collapse all projects in the _Package Explorer_ or _Project Explorer_ by
+    - From Eclipse, collapse all projects in the _Package Explorer_ or _Project Explorer_ by
       clicking the `⊟` icon in that frame
-    * Locate any projects in the _Package Explorer_ or _Project Explorer_ that have little `?` icons
+    - Locate any projects in the _Package Explorer_ or _Project Explorer_ that have little `?` icons
       on them (these projects should no longer be in source control)
-    * Right-click on __only them__, and then click _Delete_.
+    - Right-click on **only them**, and then click _Delete_.
-    * __CHECK__ the _"Delete project contents on disk"_ checkbox.
+    - **CHECK** the _"Delete project contents on disk"_ checkbox.
-    * Click _OK_ (confirm git does not contain any new unstaged files for delete)
+    - Click _OK_ (confirm git does not contain any new unstaged files for delete)
-    * Select all projects in the _Package Explorer_ or _Project Explorer_
+    - Select all projects in the _Package Explorer_ or _Project Explorer_
-    * Right-click on them, and then click _Delete_ (this may not work if projects are not collapsed)
+    - Right-click on them, and then click _Delete_ (this may not work if projects are not collapsed)
-    * Leave _"Delete project contents on disk"_ checkbox __UNCHECKED__
+    - Leave _"Delete project contents on disk"_ checkbox **UNCHECKED**
-    * Click _OK_.
+    - Click _OK_.
 You should now have an empty _Package Explorer_ or _Project Explorer_.
-    * `gradle -I gradle/support/fetchDependencies.gradle`
+    - `gradle -I gradle/support/fetchDependencies.gradle`
-    * `gradle prepdev cleanEclipse eclipse buildNatives`
+    - `gradle prepdev cleanEclipse eclipse buildNatives`
-    * From Eclipse, _File -> Import..._
+    - From Eclipse, _File -> Import..._
-    * _General | Existing Projects into Workspace_
+    - _General | Existing Projects into Workspace_
-    * Select root directory to be your downloaded or cloned ghidra source repository
+    - Select the root directory to be your downloaded or cloned Ghidra source repository
-    * Check _"Search for nested projects"_
+    - Check _"Search for nested projects"_
-    * Click _Finish_
+    - Click _Finish_

     This should get Eclipse back to a fresh state.
 There should never be a need to re-clone the repository.

-* __Problem:__ _The Ghidra run configurations (launchers) are missing_.
+- **Problem:** _The Ghidra run configurations (launchers) are missing_.

-  * __Solution:__
+  - **Solution:**
     The Ghidra run configurations are kept under source control in various modules' `.launch/` directories (i.e., `Ghidra/Features/Base/.launch/`).
 As long as the corresponding module project is imported into Eclipse (i.e., `Features Base`), the run configurations should be available in Eclipse under _Run -> Run Configurations_.
 If they aren't there and the projects are imported, try closing and reopening Eclipse.

-    __NOTE:__ Sometimes you have to launch Ghidra via the _Run -> Run Configurations..._ window one time for the run configuration to show up under the favorites menu in the main Eclipse button bar.
+    **NOTE:** Sometimes you have to launch Ghidra via the _Run -> Run Configurations..._ window one time for the run configuration to show up under the favorites menu in the main Eclipse button bar.

-    __NOTE:__ Never address missing run configurations by manually importing them via _File -> Import... -> Run/Debug -> Launch Configurations._ This avoids the real issue and will inevitably result in duplicate run configurations showing up one day, which can cause additional confusion.
+    **NOTE:** Never address missing run configurations by manually importing them via _File -> Import... -> Run/Debug -> Launch Configurations._ This avoids the real issue and will inevitably result in duplicate run configurations showing up one day, which can cause additional confusion.

 ## Known Issues

-* There is a known issue in Gradle that can prevent it from discovering native toolchains on Linux if a non-English system locale is being used.
-As a workaround, set the following environment variable prior to running your Gradle task: `LC_MESSAGES=en_US.UTF-8`
+- There is a known issue in Gradle that can prevent it from discovering native toolchains on Linux if a non-English system locale is being used.
+As a workaround, set the following environment variable before running your Gradle task: `LC_MESSAGES=en_US.UTF-8`
-* If the Ghidra build is only finding versions of Python that do not have access to `pip`, it may be necessary to perform the build from a Python [virtual environment][venv].
+- If the Ghidra build is only finding versions of Python that do not have access to `pip`, it may be necessary to perform the build from a Python [virtual environment][venv].

 [java]: https://dev.java